Back to news

 Key takeaways

-• How They Connect: The pitch is that these aren't three unrelated tools but parts of one loop: **DisTrO trains models** using distributed compute **Atropos evaluates those models** and their RL trajectories **Hermes deploys the strong ones** as agents people use **Hermes's interactions generate data** that feeds back into training Each project does broadly map to one of those stages.
+• How They Connect: How They Connect The pitch is that these aren't three unrelated tools but parts of one loop: **DisTrO trains models** using distributed compute **Atropos evaluates those models** and their RL trajectories **Hermes deploys the strong ones** as agents people use **Hermes's interactions generate data** that feeds back into training Each project does broadly map to one of those stages.

 Briefing